In addition to making your presentations more accessible to disabled users, there are many advantages to creating accessible PowerPoint presentations.

 - This should embed the item into the presentation.
 If you double click on the item you will be able to edit it in Word/Excel whilst it remains in the PowerPoint

 The Joint Information Systems Committee (JISC) has a guide to creating accessible PowerPoint presentations.
-You can download it online or call 01904 717 580 to request a copy.

 It may also be useful to refer to our pages on creating accessible lectures/tutorials for general good practice tips during presentations.